All Products

 How it works

-2. Vectorization (Embedding): The system calls an embedding model to convert each text chunk or image into a numerical vector that represents its semantic meaning.
+2. Vectorization (Embedding): The system calls an embedding model to convert each data chunk or image into a numerical vector that represents its semantic meaning.

-Go to LangStudio and select a workspace.
+1. Create a knowledge base.
+Navigate to LangStudio and select a workspace.
 On the Knowledge Base tab, click Create Knowledge Base.
-Configure the parameters as described below.
+Configure the following key parameters, leave the rest as default, and then click OK.

 Parameter